mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-12-Additional-Domain-Controller-and-AD-Replication/README.md

 **Lab-13 — Centralized Logging and Syslog for Identity Events**

-The next lab will focus on improving visibility and audit collection by centralizing identity-related logs and preparing the environment for stronger monitoring and security review.
+Lab-13 will build on this directory resilience foundation by centralizing identity-related logs and improving visibility into authentication, directory, and security events across the MRTG environment.